tesliker/agfirstUpstream/web/modules/contrib/reroute_email/README.txt

  * disabled, change the values below accordingly for your site.
  */

-// Enable email rerouting.
+// Force enable/disable email rerouting.
 $config['reroute_email.settings']['enable'] = TRUE;

-// Space, comma, semicolon, or newline-delimited list of email addresses.
-Every
+// A comma-delimited list of email addresses.
+Every destination email address
-// destination email address which is not on "Whitelisted email addresses" list
+// which is not fit with "Skip email rerouting for" lists will be rerouted to
-// will be rerouted to these addresses.
-If the field is empty and no value is
+// these addresses.
+If the field is empty and no value is provided, all outgoing
-// provided, all outgoing emails would be aborted and the email would be
+// emails would be aborted and the email would be recorded in the recent log
-// recorded in the recent log entries (if enabled).
+// entries (if enabled).
 $config['reroute_email.settings']['address'] = 'your.email@example.com';

-// Space, comma, semicolon, or newline-delimited list of email addresses to pass
+// A comma-delimited list of email addresses to pass through.
+All emails to
-// through.
-Every destination email address which is not on this list will be
+// addresses from this list will not be rerouted.
+A patterns like
-// rerouted.
-If the field is empty and no value is provided, all outgoing emails
-// would be rerouted.
-We can use wildcard email "*@example.com" to whitelist all
+// "*@example.com" and "myname+*@example.com" can be used to add all emails by
-// emails by the domain.
+// its domain or the pattern.
-$config['reroute_email.settings']['whitelist'] = '*@example.com, foo@bar.com';
+$config['reroute_email.settings']['allowed'] = 'foo@bar.com, myname+*@example.com';

+// An array of users' roles that need to be skipped from the rerouting.
+All
+// emails that belong to users with those roles won't be rerouted.
+$config['reroute_email.settings']['roles'] = ["some_role", "administrator"];

-// Space, comma, semicolon, or newline-delimited list of message keys to be
+// A line-delimited list of message keys to be rerouted.
+Either module machine
-// rerouted.
-Either module machine name or specific mail key can be used for
+// name or specific mail key can be used for that.
+Use case: we need to reroute
-// that.
-Only matching messages will be rerouted.
-If left empty (as default),
+// only a few specific mail keys (specified mail keys will be rerouted, all
-// all emails will be selected for rerouting.
+// other emails will NOT be rerouted).
 $config['reroute_email.settings']['mailkeys'] = 'somemodule, mymodule_mykey';

+// A line-delimited list of message keys to be rerouted.
+Either module machine
+// name or specific mail key can be used for that.
+Use case: we need to reroute
+// all outgoing emails except a few mail keys (specified mail keys will NOT be
+// rerouted, all other emails will be rerouted).
+$config['reroute_email.settings']['mailkeys_skip'] = 'somemodule, mymodule_mykey';

+// Force enable/disable displaying a Drupal status message when the mail is
+// being rerouted.
+$config['reroute_email.settings']['description'] = TRUE;

-// Enable inserting a message into the email body when the mail is being
+// Force enable/disable inserting a message into the email body when the mail
-// rerouted.
+// is being rerouted.
 $config['reroute_email.settings']['message'] = TRUE;

 --------------------------------------------------------------------------------